Columbia University cancels main commencement ceremony after Gaza protests

 “Our students emphasized that these smaller-scale, school-based celebrations are most meaningful to them and their families,” it said.

-The decision was made just days after the Columbia administration called New York City police onto campus to disperse students who had occupied a school building and erected a protest encampment to show solidarity with Palestinians.
+The decision comes just days after the Columbia administration called New York City police onto campus to disperse students who had occupied a school building and erected a protest encampment to show solidarity with Palestinians.

 The students have demanded an end to Israel’s war on the Gaza Strip and urged Columbia to divest from any companies that are complicit in Israeli abuses against Palestinians.

-The Columbia protest encampment and subsequent crackdown by police – during which hundreds of people were arrested – inspired similar initiatives at universities across the United States as well as in Canada, France and the United Kingdom.
+The Columbia protest encampment and subsequent crackdown by police — during which hundreds of people were arrested — inspired similar initiatives at universities across the United States, as well as in Canada, France and the United Kingdom.

 University administrators have accused pro-Palestinian demonstrators of using anti-Semitic language and creating an unsafe environment on campus.